sauccjy/GPU-H2H/README.md

 We also use partitioning to generate orders.
 Directory ./Partition/13 covers two partition result.
 Such partitions are the results of https://github.com/sauccjy/PartitionForGPUH2H.git.
+The results in our paper are obtained by using latitude-longitude partitioning, but not minimum cut.

 The partition results can be arbitrary as long as it meets the following format requirements.